jlevy/og-equity-compensation/README.md

   As an employee or a founder, it is fairer and wiser to understand and negotiate these things up front, and avoid unfortunate surprises.

-**A note on advisors.**
-Options granted to advisors typically vest over a shorter period than employee grants, often one to two years.
+☝️ Options granted to advisors typically vest over a shorter period than employee grants, often one to two years.
 Advisor grants also typically have a longer exercise window post termination of service, and will usually have single trigger acceleration on an acquisition, because no one